Sefaria/Sefaria-Data/README.md

 Structured Jewish texts with free public licenses.

 This repo contains texts, bibliographical information and lists of intertextual connections created by the [Sefaria Project](http://www.sefaria.org).

+A MongoDB dump of Sefaria's database is available for download [via Dropbox](https://www.dropbox.com/sh/z5xdi4b7725ems5/AI4Jyg0xcY).
+Download this folder and user `mongorestore` to load into your local DB.

 For Sefaria source code see [Sefaria-Project](https://github.com/blockspeiser/Sefaria-Project).